 Geoffrey R. Connors MD, FACP

 Associate Professor of Medicine, Division of Pulmonary & Critical Care Medicine, University of Colorado School of Medicine, Aurora, ColoradoDr.
-Geoffrey Connors is a specialist in Internal Medicine, Pulmonary Disease, and Critical Care Medicine.
-Since 2017, he has been an Associate Professor of Medicine at the University of Colorado School of Medicine, Division of Pulmonary & Critical Care Medicine.
-In addition to his work as a Pulmonologist and Critical Care physician, Dr. Connors is the Program Director for the Internal Medicine Residency Training Program at the University of Colorado.
+Geoffrey Connors is a specialist in internal medicine, pulmonary disease, and critical care medicine.
+Since 2017, he has been an Associate Professor of Medicine at the University of Colorado School of Medicine in the Division of Pulmonary Sciences and Critical Care.
+In addition to his work as a pulmonologist and critical care physician, Dr. Connors is the Associate Dean for Graduate Medical Education/DIO at the University of Colorado.
 Prior to coming to Colorado, Dr. Connors was Associate Professor of Medicine in the Section of Pulmonary, Critical Care, and Sleep Medicine at Yale University.

 Recent Contributions to PracticeUpdate: